 Oaks and Acorns (Quercus species)

-Oak and acorns contain a toxin called tannic acid.
+Other canine poisons include the Oak and acorns.
+Both contain a toxin called tannic acid.
 Ingestion leads to gastro-intestinal and kidney problems.
 Bloody diarrhoea and vomiting are the main signs of poisoning and dogs will often show abdominal pain.

 Ethylene Glycol (anti-freeze)